Rezoning Applications

 A zoning by-law amendment (rezoning application) may be required if:

-• a proposed use is not permitted in the zone for a property, or
+- A proposed use is not permitted in the zone for a property, or

-• if the standards of that zone cannot be met by a proposed development.
+- If the standards of that zone cannot be met by a proposed development.

 A zoning by-law amendment is a by-law passed by City Council.
 Since the Zoning By-law implements the Official Plan, a zoning by-law amendment must conform to the Official Plan.
 If it does not, you might need an official plan amendment before applying for a proposed Zoning By-law amendment.